jpillora/go-mime/README.md

 # go-mime

-Extends pkg/mime with embedded mime types
+Extends Go's pkg/mime with an embedded set mime types pulled from a Unix machine's `/etc/mime.types` file.

+See `mime.go`